kwwcv/iaanet/README.md

 ## Training
-The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single GeForce RTX 3090 GPU of 24 GB Memory.
+Experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single GeForce RTX 3090 GPU of 24 GB Memory.

 Train from scratch
 ```